ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Permit.markdown

 ---
-title: How To Create a Permits
+title: How To Create a Permit
 layout: default_toc
 ---
 # How to Create and Edit Permits